 The magic of IFTTT is that it integrates with some of the best apps available to help you multitask and do more in less time.

-Brian Patterson, partner at Go Fish Digital, said IFTTT’s integration with two of his favorite apps helps him be more productive and active on social networks.
+Brian Patterson, a partner at Go Fish Digital, said IFTTT’s integration with two of his favorite apps helps him be more productive and active on social networks.

-“Productivity is important to me, and I used to find myself stopping in my tracks to read an interesting article I came across," he said.
-"With the Pocket app, you hit a little button, and it saves it so that you can read it later.
-Out of sight; out of mind – and yet I can catch up on it in my downtime.
-IFTTT takes Pocket to the next level," Patterson said.
+“Productivity is important to me, and I used to find myself stopping in my tracks to read an interesting article I came across.
+With the Pocket app, you hit a little button, and it saves it so that you can read it later.
+Out of sight, out of mind – and yet I can catch up on it in my downtime.
+IFTTT takes Pocket to the next level.”

-Patterson uses one IFTTT recipe such that the content he saves for later viewing on Pocket gets tweeted out automatically; this ensures he is sharing quality content and staying active on Twitter.
-He uses another recipe to ensure saved items also get sent to Evernote, a notetaking and archiving app.
-"Evernote is my brain, and I save anything important in it so that I can quickly pull it up later.
-IFTTT makes this all so seamless and automatic."
+Patterson uses one IFTTT recipe that allows the content he saves for later viewing on Pocket to get tweeted out automatically; this ensures he is sharing quality content and staying active on Twitter.
+He uses another recipe to ensure saved items also get sent to Evernote, a note-taking and archiving app.